 You may want to skip that sugary mojito or French 75.
 “I stick with clear liquor, in particular, vodka, blanco/silver tequila, or white wine, as they are lower in sugars and toxins,” says Goodman.
 “Save your glass of bubbly for the toast only, as the bubbles in champagne hit your bloodstream faster.”

 Before you go out, leave an activated charcoal tablet, like one from Nature’s Way, on your pillow and a full glass of water to take it with by your bed.
 “Activated charcoal is a well-known antidote that absorbs most organic toxins and chemicals,” says Goodman.
 “Just be sure to take after you drink and not with other supplements!”

-If you’re prone to next-level bad hangovers, Goodman suggests taking an NAC (N-acetylcysteine) supplement, such as Pretoxx, a half hour before your first drink.
+If you’re prone to next-level bad hangovers, Goodman suggests taking a NAC (N-acetylcysteine) supplement, such as Pretoxx, a half-hour before your first drink.
 “NAC is known to reduce acetaldehyde toxicity and increase glutathione which is an effective way to combat hangovers,” she says.